Speed Reads:

 • $100 to $200: Scanners in this range offer a wider range of functionality, such as live data and monitoring of ABS and airbag systems.
 Many Bluetooth OBD2 scanners fall in this price range.
 Because a Bluetooth scanner uses your phone’s screen and computer, it can be less expensive than a wired scanner with similar functionality.
 If you’re an at-home mechanic working on your own car, this is a good price range for an OBD2 scanner.

 • Over $200: These OBD2 scanners typically offer a wide range of features, including advanced code reading, SRS, transmission, and ABS monitoring.
 In this price range, OBD2 scanners should offer accurate live data and include design features like a large touch-screen display.
-These scanners typically work with a large variety of manufacturers, even specialty luxury brands, and can include free lifetime updates.
+These scanners typically work with a wide variety of manufacturers, even specialty luxury brands, and can include free lifetime updates.

 Is It Worth Buying An OBD2 Scanner?